Malta Permanent Residence Programme

 Key information to keep in mind

-• A qualifying property needs to be kept for a minimum period of 5 years from the date of issuance of the certificate, following which a residential property will be required;
+• A qualifying property must be retained for at least five years from the certificate’s issuance date.
+After this period, a residential property will be necessary.

-• The status is monitored annually for the first 5 years and thereafter whenever the Agency deems opportune; and
+• The status is reviewed annually for the first five years and subsequently at the Agency’s discretion.

-• Help you decide if this route to residence rights works for you;
+• We’ll guide you in determining if this path to residence rights your needs.

-• Advising on any Maltese or non-Maltese tax implications (income tax, VAT, stamp duty, etc.), as is relevant; and
+• We provide advice on any Maltese or non-Maltese tax implications, including income tax, VAT, and stamp duty, as needed.

 Contact us